Traveling to Japan With Ozempic, Wegovy, or Mounjaro (GLP-1 Medications)

 What If You Run Out of Medication in Japan?

 That said, options exist for travelers in a genuine bind.
 A few Tokyo clinics cater to international patients with English-speaking staff, including Hada no Clinic, Bianca Clinic, and the longstanding Tokyo Medical and Surgical Clinic.
-For travelers elsewhere in Japan, Juniper offers telemedicine consultations in English with nationwide delivery — potentially the most practical option outside Tokyo.
-E-Life Clinic similarly offers online consultations for Ozempic and Mounjaro.

 The honest takeaway: bring enough medication for your entire trip, plus a small buffer.
 Replacement is a last resort, not a backup plan.